SAP/ui5-tooling/docs/pages/extensibility/CustomTasks.md

  *      UI5 Tooling will ensure that those dependencies have been
  *      built before executing the task.
  */
-module.exports.determineRequiredDependencies = async function({availableDependencies, getProject, getDependencies, options}) {
+export async function determineRequiredDependencies({availableDependencies, getProject, getDependencies, options}) {
     // "availableDependencies" could look like this: Set(3) { "sap.ui.core", "sap.m", "my.lib" }

     // Reduce list of required dependencies: Do not require any UI5 framework projects availableDependencies.forEach((depName) => {
         if (getProject(depName).isFrameworkProject()) {
             availableDependencies.delete(depName)
         }
     });
     // => Only resources of project "my.lib" will be available to the task return availableDependencies;
 }
 ````